rnetiks/HentaiFoxData/README.md

 # HentaiFoxData
 Contains scraped datamaps and scripts to search them.

-Tags v1 contains every gallery on Hentaifox (last data-update: 22.04.2020) and a "finder.exe" to search for all galleries with a specified amount of enterd tags.
+Tags v1 contains every gallery on Hentaifox (last data-update: 22.04.2020) and a "finder.exe" to search for all galleries with a specified amount of entered tags.

 It will output a "results.txt" with the URLs to the galleries.